Mario Kart World Review

 The Core Gameplay:

-Pressing accelerate during the initial count down will give you a speed boost to start.
-Drifting will build up different levels of speed boosts.
-Going over bumps and hitting the right triggers or shaking the controller will perform a trick and also give a speed boost.
-Hitting boost panels on the ground will, well, boost you as well, and there are also some that will send you flying into the sky.
-This is all standard for recent Mario Kart titles, with the real difference here being the new jump charge that lets you gain a boost, and also lets you jump onto walls or rails.
-This can be used to reach higher paths (or even make paths of your own), and once again a speed boost will be waiting for you once you land back on the ground.
-This new feature does actually take some time to get used to, as the controls will initially be a bit tricky, but give it time and eventually you'll master launching yourself into surprising new locations that just might end up winning the race for you!
-If you mess up there is a rewind feature, but this only backs you up and keeps the rest of the world moving.
+This is all standard for recent Mario Kart titles, with the real difference here being the new jump charge.
+This feature lets you gain a boost and also allows you to jump onto walls or rails.
+This can be used to reach higher paths (or even create paths of your own), and once again, a speed boost will be waiting for you once you land back on the ground.
+This new feature does take some time to get used to, as the controls will initially be a bit tricky.
+However, give it time, and eventually you'll master launching yourself into surprising new locations that just might end up winning the race for you!
+If you mess up, there's a rewind feature, but this only backs you up while the rest of the world keeps moving.

 That being said, the gameplay modes offered here are actually quite a bit different from the past, even though some of them are technically returning ones.